 Zelenskyy and US senators discuss sanctions, Russia's shadow fleet and Geneva talks

-Ukrainian President Volodymyr Zelenskyy has met US Senators Richard Blumenthal and Sheldon Whitehouse in Kyiv to discuss tougher sanctions against Russia, preparations for talks in Geneva scheduled for 17 and 18 February and measures targeting tankers of the shadow fleet, which Moscow has used to circumvent Western restrictions on its energy sector.
+Ukrainian President Volodymyr Zelenskyy has met US Senators Richard Blumenthal and Sheldon Whitehouse in Kyiv to discuss tougher sanctions against Russia, preparations for the talks to be held in Geneva on 17 and 18 February, and measures targeting tankers in the shadow fleet which Moscow has been using to circumvent Western restrictions on its energy sector.

 Source: Office of the President of Ukraine, as reported by European Pravda

-Details: Zelenskyy told the senators that Ukraine expects the adoption of a sanctions bill that would enable the introduction of secondary tariffs on countries continuing to purchase Russian oil and gas.
+Details: Zelenskyy told the senators that Ukraine hopes that the sanctions bill will be passed so that secondary tariffs can be imposed on countries that continue to purchase Russian oil and gas.

-The Ukrainian president also stressed the need for the United States to cooperate actively with the European Union not only to detain tankers of Russia's shadow fleet, but also to confiscate the oil they transport.
+The Ukrainian president also stressed the need for the United States to work closely with the European Union not only to detain tankers belonging to Russia's shadow fleet, but also to confiscate the oil they transport.

-Zelenskyy and the US senators also discussed preparations for the meeting of negotiating teams in Geneva on 17 and 18 February.
+Zelenskyy and the US senators also discussed preparations for the meeting between negotiating teams in Geneva on 17 and 18 February.

-In addition, they addressed Russian strikes on American companies operating in Ukraine.
+In addition, they addressed the issue of Russian strikes on American companies operating in Ukraine.
 The parties condemned these attacks and emphasised that Russia must be held accountable for crimes of aggression.

-Prior to their meeting with Zelenskyy, the senators met children whom Ukraine had managed to bring back from Russia.
+Prior to their meeting with Zelenskyy, the senators met some of the children Ukraine has managed to bring back from Russia.

 Background:

-- On 8 January, US Senator Lindsey Graham said that US President Donald Trump had given the green light to a bipartisan sanctions bill targeting Russia.
+- On 8 January, Senator Lindsey Graham said that US President Donald Trump had given the green light to the bipartisan Russia sanctions bill.

-- In mid-November, Graham said that Trump had "blessed" Congress to pass the long-stalled sanctions bill on Russia.
+- In mid-November, Graham announced that Trump had given Congress his "blessing" to move on the long-stalled Russia sanctions bill.

-- In September, the Financial Times reported that US senators had drafted new legislation intended to significantly expand US sanctions targeting the shadow fleet of Russian oil tankers.
+- In September, the Financial Times reported that US senators had drafted new legislation intended to significantly expand US sanctions on Russia's shadow fleet of oil tankers.

 Support Ukrainska Pravda on Patreon!